harrisonjansma/Portfolio/README.md

   <p align="center">
 <a href="https://www.linkedin.com/in/harrisonjansma/"><img src="images/Linkedin.PNG"></a></p>

-  <p> Since I am twenty-three years old, and entering into a masters program, I have had little industry experience.
-Lack of access to a production environment has been the largest road block in my curriculum.
+  <p> Since I am twenty-three years old and entering into a masters program, I have had little industry experience.
+Lack of access to a production environment has been the largest road-block in my curriculum.
 I think I have found a solution to this issue that is unique to the tech industry.</p>

   <p>Thanks to the availability of cheap computational resources, I have found that it is possible for an individual to create their own production systems.
-In the last few months I have deployed servers on DigitalOcean to host my website, build machine learning environments, and house MySQL databases.
+In the last few months, I have deployed servers on DigitalOcean to host my website, build machine learning environments, and house MySQL databases.
 All of these are  practical applications relevant to the day to day of a data scientist or machine learning engineer.</p>

 # My Work
 The following are my personal projects.
 For a more complete (and aesthetically appealing) list of my work, please check out my <a href="https://www.harrisonjansma.com">portfolio website</a>.
-Which not only includes these projects, but also my Medium publications and computer vision (deep learning) research.
+Which not only includes these projects but also my Medium publications and computer vision (deep learning) research.

 <hr>